 St. Michael’s is a Church of England Voluntary Aided School and as such its Religious Education curriculum is required by law to be determined by the Governors in accordance with the Trust Deed.

 We have developed our own R.E.
-Curriculum Map detailing themes and units of work to be studied by each year group (see below for details of coverage in each year group.
-The EYFS map is a continual work in progress as it changes year by year according to the needs of the cohort as well as topic coverage).
+Curriculum Map detailing themes and units of work to be studied by each year group (see Knowledge Organisers tab for curriculum map, progression documents and knowledge organisers for each unit of work).

 The spiralling curriculum is creative and enquiry based and includes a balance of the three disciplines of Theology, Philosophy and Human/Social Sciences.